 If you’ve driven past the farmstand over the past few weeks, you have probably noticed the new building going up between the farmstand and the rosemary patch.

-Our new barn is a state-of-the-art modular design that meets all the standards of the federal Food Safety Modernization law that was passed in 2011 and modified in 2014.
+Our new vegetable washing (VW for short) barn is a state-of-the-art modular design that meets all the standards of the federal Food Safety Modernization law that was passed in 2011 and modified in 2014.

 “It’s built like a kitchen,” head farmer Simon Athearn said.
 “This building is all about sanitation.”

 Crops from the field will go straight to the barn for cleaning and refrigeration before they are distributed to Morning Glory’s farmstand, wholesale and kitchen divisions.
-The results you’ll see, beginning in 2019, will be cleaner, fresher produce, provided more efficiently.
+The results you’ll see, beginning this summer, will be cleaner, fresher produce, provided more efficiently.

 The new barn will be outfitted with dunk tanks, washing tables, a “bubble tub” to scrub produce with air as well as water and a device that washes bunched root vegetables.